GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 ## Configure shutdown script
 You can invoke a shutdown script directly or provide a shutdown script file for instances on GCE.
 In this case the script is on the image so I am providing contents directly.
-Next step (not pictured) I saved the python pubsub api message script, configured tested python library and the json api key to a compute image called shutdown-log.
-So with my image created I can start building pVMs ready to notify me when they go offline.
+Next step (not shown) I saved the python pubsub api message script above, configured tested python library and the json api key to a compute image called shutdown-log.
+So now with my image created I can start building pVMs ready to notify me when they go offline.

 ## Build a pVM with the shutdown script